censorship-no-archive/ceno1/ceno-freenet/INSTALL.Bridge.md

   * A client must have created and inserted a WebOfTrust identity in the network, before being able to send a Freemail.
 We are sharing the CENOClient identity in order to eliminate the bootstrapping time needed before a CENO client can reach the bridge.
-  * Freemail is not taking full advantage of WebOfTrust features, which makes it vulnerable.
+  * Freemail is not taking full advantage of WebOfTrust features, which makes it vulnerable to spam.
   * Smart insertions with a single Manifest file for every domain has not been implemented yet.
   * In the future, CENOBridge will be a context of the WebOfTrust identities and will include required information such as the public SSK key in a special page, similar to the Freemail's mailsite SSK.
+At the moment, If you would like people to use your Insertion Authority you will have to modify the CENOClient and CENOBridge Freemail and WebOfTrust identities constants, the Bridge public SSK key, as well as the accprops file in the CENOClient plugin, and distribute your own builds.

 ### Logs